official logo of free email signature generator html company - SyncSignature

 Works with hospital and clinic email systems

-Hospital IT environments are varied — from enterprise Microsoft Exchange to Google Workspace to regional clinical systems.
+Hospital IT environments are varied.
+From enterprise Microsoft Exchange to Google Workspace to regional clinical systems.
 SyncSignature signatures are clean HTML that installs correctly in all major email clients with no special IT configuration required.

 • Microsoft Outlook / Exchange (most hospitals)